-But beware!
+But beware.
 Liquidation sales may sound like a deal-hunter’s dream, but they don’t always offer the best discounts.
 Shoppers need to compare prices as they navigate the sales racks, and carefully check the quality of the merchandise since they can’t return items.

 “Not everything is a great deal,” said Jerry Robertson, a San Antonio, Texas-based store closing consultant who manages the liquidation sales of small retailers.
 “Just be careful of what you buy.
 Do your homework.”

 Shoppers also need to understand the store’s policy of redeeming gift cards.
-When stores go into the bankruptcy, they petition the court to decide whether gift cards can be honored — and for how long, says Shelly Hunter, a representative of Giftcards.com, which has tracked gifts cards from stores like Borders to Coldwater Creek in bankruptcy.
+When stores go into bankruptcy, they petition the court to decide whether gift cards can be honored — and for how long, says Shelly Hunter, a representative of Giftcards.com, which has tracked gifts cards from stores like Borders to Coldwater Creek in bankruptcy.

 Toys R Us honored gift cards while it was trying to reorganize under bankruptcy protection.
-But after the chain said it would liquidate its remaining 735 U.S. stores last week, it says that the cards will be worthless after 30 days.
+But after the chain said it would liquidate its remaining 735 U.S. stores March 15, it says that the cards will be worthless after April 20.

 Here are four tips that shoppers should follow:

-— USE PRICE COMPARISON APPS: Robertson says most of the big liquidators start at about a 20 percent discount and lower prices from there.
+• Use price comparison apps: Robertson says most of the big liquidators start at about a 20 percent discount and lower prices from there.
 Shoppers should keep checking the store being liquidated to keep track of the discounts.
 But if they wait too long, they might not get the best selection, he says.
 Robertson says bigger discounts can be found on clothing and toys, which have larger profit margins.
 In comparison, consumer electronics have razor-thin margins.

 Lindsay Sakraida, director of content marketing at DealNews.com, a price comparison website, says shoppers shouldn’t buy impulsively when they see a big liquidation signs.